Seasick-Turtle/100-Days-of-Code/README.md

 * Started a bit late on the survey FCC project
 * Fixed an error with the database not receiving data
 * Started to plan out how to implement search functionality with the Star Wars API project

+### Day 14:

+* There was a problem with the registration route, spent time fixing that
+* Decided on what FCC Survey would be about, shouldn't take long to finish in the upcoming days
+* Spent time learning more React 16+ features

+### Day 15:

+* In progress